Experts Opinion

 Our goal is to integrate virtual reality with traditional treatments, avoiding a standalone approach.
 We don’t glorify virtual reality like others who throw around buzzwords such as the Metaverse or Web3.
 These concepts are not a reality and may take a long time to materialize.

-We are not driven by buzzwords; instead, we are driven by a specific use case within this sector.
+Buzzwords do not drive us; instead, we are driven by a specific use case within this sector.
 We aim to narrow our focus on areas where we observe the most significant impact, possibly targeting ADHD.
-We believe our technology can counterbalance the negative effects of platforms like TikTok, which has been associated with the term "TikTok brain" due to its addictive scrolling and dopamine-driven mechanisms.
+We believe our technology can counterbalance the negative effects of platforms like TikTok, which has been associated with the term “TikTok brain” due to its addictive scrolling and dopamine-driven mechanisms.

 Our objective is to be a force for good, mitigating the harmful effects on our brain and subsequently improving mental health.
 While we recognize the importance of assisting other companies with wellness, productivity, self-knowledge, and educational curricula, our main interest lies in combating the detrimental impact on our brains.